exasol/ai-lab/doc/user_guide/docker/os-setup.md

 * MacOSX Docker Desktop
 * MacOSX Docker Desktop with a remote Docker daemon

-In all scenarios the daemon machine must allow to run the Exasol Docker-DB with option [`--privileged`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
+In all scenarios the daemon machine must allow running the Exasol Docker-DB with option [`--privileged`](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 Please note that enabling Exasol AI-Lab to use Docker features creates security risks.
-In particular, code running inside the AI-Lab could create privileged containers, mount the filesystem of the machine running the Docker daemon, and gain root access to it.
+In particular, code running inside the AI-Lab could create privileged containers, mount the file system of the machine running the Docker daemon, and gain root access to it.
 For details see https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/, section "The socket solution".

-Section [Enable AI-Lab to Access the Docker Daemon](docker-usage.md#enable-ai-lab-to-access-the-docker-daemon) shows the corresponding commandline options, for details see [Docker FAQ](https://docs.docker.com/desktop/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).
+Section [Enable AI-Lab to Access the Docker Daemon](docker-usage.md#enable-ai-lab-to-access-the-docker-daemon) shows the corresponding command line options, for details see [Docker FAQ](https://docs.docker.com/desktop/faqs/general/#how-do-i-connect-to-the-remote-docker-engine-api).